-Political Science 295: Introduction Marxism This course explores the development of Marx's thought from his earliest through his latest writings.
+Political Science 295: Introduction To Marxism

+This course explores the development of Marx's thought from his earliest through his latest writings.
 It also situates this thought within the tradition of Western political theory from the 17th through the 19th centuries.
 It asks, and attempts to answer, the following questions: Does Marx's theory successfully synthesize the pre-Marxian political theories of which it is both an outgrowth and a critique?
 To what extent is this (purported) theoretical synthesis adequate to the critical comprehension of contemporary capitalism?
 What, if any, modifications in his theory would be necessary to realize that objective?

-There are three required texts for this course: Robert C. Tucker, ed., The Marx-Engels Reader, Philip Kain, Marx and Modern Political Theory, and Allen W. Wood, Karl Marx.
-Tucker's and Kain's books are available for purchase at Circle Center Bookstore.
-Wood's book is available for purchase in xerox form in my office.
+There are two required texts for this course: Robert C. Tucker, ed., The Marx-Engels Reader, which is available for purchase at Circle Center Bookstore, and a packet of readings entitled Modern Political Theory Before Marx, which is available for purchase in xerox form in my office.

 One mid-term paper of from 5-7 double-spaced typed pages and one take-home essay final exam are required.
 Students are also expected to come to class regularly and to participate in discussion, which means they must do the relevant required reading prior to each class during which it will be discussed.

-The following recommended readings are available at the library: Shlomo Avineri, The Social and Political Thought of Karl Marx Isaac D. Balbus, Marxism and Domination Daniel Brudney, Marx's Attempt to Leave Philosophy G.A.
-Cohen, Karl Marx's Theory of History: A Defence Terry Eagleton, Marx Norman Geras, Marx and Human Nature Dick Howard, The Development of the Marxian Dialectic Leszek Kolakowski, Main Currents of Marxism: The Founders Ernest Mandel, The Formation of the Economic Thought of Karl Marx Herbert Marcuse, Reason and Revolution and Studies in Critical Philosophy David McLellan, Marx Before Marxism and The Thought of Marx: An Introduction John McMurtry, The Structure of Marx's World-View Istvan Meszaros, Marx's Theory of Alienation Bertell Ollman, Alienation: Marx's Conception of Man in Capitalist Society Moishe Postone, Time, Labor and Social Domination: A Reinterpretation of Marx's Critical Theory Melvin Rader, Marx's Interpretation of History Alfred Schmidt, The Concept of Nature in Marx William Shaw, Marx's Theory of History Isidor Wallimann, Estrangement: Marx's Concept of Human Nature and the Division of Labor Jonathan Wolff, Why Read Marx Today?
+The following recommended readings are available at the library:

+Shlomo Avineri, The Social and Political Thought of Karl Marx Isaac D. Balbus, Marxism and Domination Daniel Brudney, Marx's Attempt to Leave Philosophy G.A.
+Cohen, Karl Marx's Theory of History: A Defence Terry Eagleton, Marx Norman Geras, Marx and Human Nature Dick Howard, The Development of the Marxian Dialectic Leszek Kolakowski, Main Currents of Marxism: The Founders Ernest Mandel, The Formation of the Economic Thought of Karl Marx Herbert Marcuse, Reason and Revolution and Studies in Critical Philosophy David McLellan, Marx Before Marxism and The Thought of Marx: An Introduction John McMurtry, The Structure of Marx's World-View Istvan Meszaros, Marx's Theory of Alienation Bertell Ollman, Alienation: Marx's Conception of Man in Capitalist Society Moishe Postone, Time, Labor and Social Domination: A Reinterpretation of Marx's Critical Theory Melvin Rader, Marx's Interpretation of History Alfred Schmidt, The Concept of Nature in Marx William Shaw, Marx's Theory of History Isidor Wallimann, Estrangement: Marx's Concept of Human Nature and the Division of Labor

+Jonathan Wolff, Why Read Marx Today?